DAPM-Thesis/dapm-thesis/README.md

 ## Jitpack
 The [dapm-pipeline](#projects) project is a shared project between the groups.
 This project is available on [jitpack.io](https://jitpack.io/) and can be used as a dependency in other projects.

-The `jitpack.yml` in the root of the project ensures only the **dapm-pipeline** project folder will be build and available.
+The `jitpack.yml` in the root of the project ensures only the **dapm-pipeline** project folder will be included in the build.
 ```
 jdk:
   - openjdk21